But even if you found a few things in common with the highly sensitive person test, you’re still not quite sure if you are one.

 Although you feel deeply affected by the negative side of life, such as conflict and competition, the positive side influences you just as intensely.

-So, what do you do when you can’t get a vision of beauty out of your head?
+And what do you do when you can’t get a vision of beauty out of your head?

 This does not only mean face-to-face interaction.